-Now it is ready to compute the finite part of the squared amplitudes.
+Now we are ready to compute the finite part of the squared amplitudes.
 We set the two-dimensional grid as a function of the Higgs velocity $\beta$ and $\cos\theta$ with $\theta$ the scattering angle.
 The range of $\beta$ is from 0 to 1, and $\cos\theta $ is also taken from 0 to 1 since the squared amplitudes are symmetric under $\theta \to \pi-\theta$.
 The grids for the LO squared amplitudes and ${\lambda}$ dependent EW corrections are illustrated in Fig.~\ref{figampNLO}.
 We see that the squared amplitudes are stable against the change within the region $\beta < 0.6$.
-For larger $\beta$, the LO amplitudes rise dramatically and then start to drop when $\beta > 0.9$.
-In contrast, the $\lambda$ dependent correction first decreases and then increases when $\beta$ is larger than 0.85.
+For larger $\beta$, the LO squared amplitudes rise dramatically and then start to drop when $\beta > 0.9$.
+By contrast, the $\lambda$ dependent correction first decreases and then increases when $\beta$ is larger than 0.85.
 These variations are mainly due to the large logarithms $\ln^i (1-\beta)$.
 And therefore we have constructed the grid as a function of $\ln^i (1-\beta)$ for $\beta \ge 0.96$.
-We have tested the grid by comparing the generated values\footnote{The Lagrange interpolation method is used to generate the squared amplitudes at the phase space point not on the lattice.} and the ones obtained by direct high-precision computation for the LO squared amplitude at some phase space points that are not on the grid lattice.
+We have tested the grid by comparing the generated values\footnote{The Lagrange interpolation method is used to generate the squared amplitudes at the phase space point not on the lattice.} and the ones obtained by direct high-precision computation at some phase space points that are not on the grid lattice.
 We find good agreement at the per-mille level.
-We have used the grid to calculate the total cross section by performing the convolution with the parton distribution function (PDF) and phase space integrations.
-Comparing it to the result obtained using analytical expressions or the \textsc{OpenLoops} package \cite{Cascioli:2011va,Buccioni:2017yxi,Buccioni:2019sur}, we find that the relative difference is lower then $\mathcal{O}(10^{-3})$.
+We have used the grid to calculate the LO total cross section by performing the convolution with the parton distribution function (PDF) and phase space integrations.
+Comparing it to the result obtained using analytical expressions or the \textsc{OpenLoops} package \cite{Cascioli:2011va,Buccioni:2017yxi,Buccioni:2019sur}, we find the relative difference lower than $\mathcal{O}(10^{-3})$.

 The LO cross section of the VBF channel also exhibits a quadratic dependence on the trilinear Higgs coupling.
 The higher power dependence can be obtained by calculating the one-loop diagrams with an additional Higgs propagator.
-The calculation is standard except for the renormalization, which has been illustrated above.
+The calculation is standard except for the renormalization, which has been elaborated above.
 We have implemented our analytical results in the \textsc{proVBFHH} program~\cite{Cacciari:2015jma,Dreyer:2018rfu} and used the \textsc{QCDLoop} package~\cite{Ellis:2007qk} to evaluate the scalar one-loop integrals.